eeyepee/diksh-it/README.md

-## Diksh-it
+## Worder
-This is my first public program written in python.
-The goal is to find all dictionary words based on the letters you provide as input.
+The goal here is to find all valid dictionary words based on letters you provide as input.
+As simple as that